Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 But at this time, they're like, we need them, unfortunately.

-So that's kind of a little bit of background on what this fighting is.
+So that's kind of a little bit of background

-from all that's interesting
+From all that's interesting,

-heavy snow covered the ground in Lapland
+heavy snow covered the ground in Lapland on March 18, 1944.

 Finnish soldiers had been fighting for their country

-for over four years of nearly uninterrupted war
+for over four years of nearly uninterrupted war.

-deep behind enemy lines
+Deep behind enemy lines,

-one Finnish ski patrol
+one Finnish ski patrol found itself surrounded by Soviets.

-that's kind of cool
+That's kind of cool.

-you said firstly and didn't do us
+You said firstly and didn't do us secondly.

 And that's my right.